 #2: Stay Physically & Socially Active

-Another great tip is to remain both physically and socially active.
+Another helpful strategy is to remain both physically and socially active.
 During winter, it can be much easier to stay indoors and isolate yourself from friends, family, and even exercise.
 Even if the weather is cold and dreary outside, you can still do simple exercises at home to boost your cardio and strength.

-Depending on your age and capabilities, maybe it’s a few minutes of jumping jacks, a little bit of yoga, or even a few quick pushups.
+Depending on your age and capabilities, maybe it’s a few minutes of jumping jacks, a little bit of strength yoga, or even a few quick pushups.
+Be sure to maintain core “integrity” for stability & add in gentle resistance.
 Not only will the movement feel good, but it’ll also improve your mood and keep your health in check.
 As far as being social, a little goes a long way.
-Call a friend.
-Go out for a quick lunch with them once a week.
+Call a friend and invite family over.
+Go out for a quick lunch once a week.
 Or maybe go see a new movie.

 #3: Keep Your Diet On Track

 It can be tempting in winter to eat a lot more comfort foods, and snack on treats mindlessly straight from the bag.
 These are foods that are higher in processed sugars, trans & saturated fats, and often lacking in any nutritional value.
 This can then turn into a vicious cycle.

 Cooking, or even assembling a home-cooked meal in a slow-cooker is perfect for winter!
 It’s best to keep your diet focused on healthy vegetables (frozen is fine), lean sources of protein, quality dietary fats, nuts, beans, fruits, and whole grains.
 I start my mornings with bone broth & pasture-raised eggs so that I can fortify my body with the vital nutrients, minerals, and protein necessary to maintain energy, mood, and stamina.